julian-lundquist/react_character_rolodex/README.md

 # Getting Started with React App

-This is a [React App](https://github.com/facebook/create-react-app) which displays a rolodex of characters w/ search functionality.
+This is a [React Rolodex App](https://julian-lundquist.github.io/react_character_rolodex) host on github pages which displays a rolodex of characters w/ search functionality.

 ## Available Scripts